vergiliu/vergiliu.github.io/_drafts/aws.md

     - one-time request remains active until instance terminates, request expires, or request is cancelled
         - persistent requests remain active until expired or cancelled
     - in the last step of the request you can see current prices depending on the AZ selected
+- windows host + iis  169.254.169.254/latest/meta-data/mac
+- Security Groups
+    - if your Security Groups are not in a VPC, you're using EC2 classic
+    - "all things" are accessible through the API, e.g. get security groups, VPC id, instances where applied, all rules IN/OUT for a SecGroup
+    - for example, with the SDK for various programming languages we can create a simple dashboard to monitor all the VPCs and SecGroups

 #### CloudFront
 - content delivery web service, accelerated delivery of content through Amazon edge locations